techidaily/site-win11-tips/source/_posts/addressing-common-nvidia-geforce-error-x0001-on-w10w11.md

  Error 0x0001 can be caused by a registry anomaly for the**CurrentVersion** key.
 Users have been able to fix the issue by adding missing backslashes to the data values for a couple of strings in that key.
 You can apply this potential resolution in the following steps:

 1. Find Registry Editor by activating the Windows search box and inputting a**regedit** keyword there.
 2. Click**Registry Editor** in the search results to open Regedit.
-See[how to open Regedit](https://www.makeuseof.com/windows-11-open-registry-editor/) for more methods.
+See [how to open Regedit](https://www.makeuseof.com/windows-11-open-registry-editor/) for more methods.
 3. Clear the current registry location in Regedit’s address bar.
 4. Open the**CurrentVersion** key by entering this location in the address bar and pressing**Return** :
 `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion`